 What can you do to introduce and practice the concept of sharing?

 - Be affectionate with your child and all family members: expressing affection is a form of showing you care for the other person.

 - Practice back and forth playing: “Your turn, my turn”, “Here’s the red play-dough, can I have some of the blue?”.

-- Share with him and your spouse in everyday situations: “I made popcorn, do you want some?”, “We made room for you, come sit with us”.
+- Share with them and your partner in everyday situations: “I made popcorn, do you want some?”, “We made room for you, come sit with us”.

-- Give him some blocks or toys and ask him to share them with the people in the room and hand them out: “Give one to daddy and one to mommy.”
+- Give them some blocks or toys and ask them to share them with the people in the room and hand them out: “Give one to daddy and one to mommy.”
 Do the same exercise yourself.

 - Role play with puppets: this is great way for your child to explore other peoples’ feelings.

-- Encourage communication and acknowledge feelings: ask your spouse in front of your kid “How are you feeling today?”, then ask your kid.
-You can also point out feelings in others “Look at that girl in that swing, she looks really happy!”.
+- Encourage communication and acknowledge feelings: ask your partner in front of your kid “How are you feeling today?”, then ask your kid.
+You can also point out feelings in others “Look at that kid on that swing, they look really happy!”.